-The cathedral is a romanesque-gothic building built of brick in the monk bond and granite blocks in the lower parts of the transept.
-The church is a three-nave temple with a square presbytery finished with an apse.
-From the north there is a two-span vestry and cloisters with a storey east wing, surrounding the inner courtyard.
+The cathedral is a Romanesque-Gothic building built of brick in the monk bond and granite blocks in the lower parts of the transept.
+The church is a three-aisle building with a square presbytery finished with an apse.
+From the north there is a two-bay vestry and cloisters with a storey east wing, surrounding the inner courtyard.
 In the south there is a chapter house on the square plan and porch.
 The early modern tower is from the west.
 Interestingly, the side naves of the body are not equal in width.
-The southern aisle with late-gothic forms is much wider than the northern one, probably due to the earlier beginning of the construction of cloisters.
+The southern aisle with late-Gothic forms is much wider than the northern one, probably due to the earlier beginning of the construction of cloisters.
 The church over the presbytery, transept and the nave is covered with gable roofs, whereas the side aisles are covered with mono-pitched roofs.

-The cathedral, with the relative simplicity of the design, surprises with the diversity of details: narrow, pointed windows of various forms, arcaded cornices, pilaster strips, late gothic attics.
-The walls of the gothic naves are reinforced with buttresses, between which large three-light, ogival windows are placed.
+The cathedral, with the relative simplicity of the design, surprises with the diversity of details: narrow, pointed windows of various forms, arcaded cornices, pilaster strips, late Gothic attics.
+The walls of the Gothic nave are reinforced with buttresses, between which large three-light, ogival windows are placed.
 The elevation of the southern aisle is topped with an openwork attic, consisting of triangular gables with rich decorations.

 Jarzewicz J., Architektura średniowieczna Pomorza Zachodniego, Poznań 2019.